International Sport Management - MSc

 The dissertation provides the practical and theoretical focus for your MSc and is the culmination of the programme of study that requires you to undertake a piece of independent research that links theory to practice.
 The research study must have an International Sport Management focus and be appropriate to your career aspirations.
 Through close supervision, you will develop skills in; the scope and nature of the dissertation; how to formulate an appropriate research proposal with clear aims and objectives; the practice of primary and secondary research; developing and implementing an appropriate research design and project plan; how to structure and present professionally a large scale document that presents substantive research results and Harvard referencing.

-The module starts with research methods delivered over four consecutive weeks with four hours per week.
 The allocation of supervisors will take place on completion of the research methods sessions.
 Once you have been allocated a supervisor, the supervisor will guide you in developing a research proposal.
 The proposal forms the basis for the dissertation and will allow you to work with your supervisors at regular one-to-one meetings.

 In order to complete this course a student must successfully complete at least 40 credits from the following indicative list of OPTIONAL modules: